Polymer Synthesis

 The students are evaluated via 4 sets of exercises (one on each polymerization method) during the semester, a final written examination in Greek, which includes a combination of problem solving and questions on developing related topics, and a project/presentation on a related topic from the international literature at the end of the semester.

-• The evaluation process is presented in detail to the students orally and in written form, together with the course syllabus, during the first lecture
+The evaluation process is presented in detail to the students orally and in written form, together with the course syllabus, during the first lecture and is uploaded on the course web site.